danyschwab/CountriesApp/README.md

 # CountriesApp

 CountriesApp is an Android Application for studying.
-This project will consist in studying tools like RxJava, MVVM and Dagger2.
+This project will consist in learning the latest Android technologies including Dagger2, MVVM, Java, RxJava, Retrofit, Mockito and Glide tools like RxJava, MVVM and Dagger2.

 ## Installation